SusanMarricone/mdx-dev.github.io/_posts/2015-1-6-integration-testing-terminal-apps.md

 tags: [javascript, node, cucumber, cucumberjs, testing]
 ---

-You might have seen [Aruba by Cucumber](https://github.com/cucumber/aruba) that helps you test your command line apps.
-However, if you need any extra steps you'll need to write those in Ruby.
-If your application is JavaScript you might not want to add an extra language to your stack.
-For this example we are going to be using [cucumber.js](https://github.com/cucumber/cucumber-js).
+You might have seen [Aruba by Cucumber](https://github.com/cucumber/aruba), which helps you test your command line apps.
+However, if you need any extra steps, you'll need to write those in Ruby.
+If your application is in JavaScript you, might not want to add an extra language to your stack.
+For this example, we are going to be using [cucumber.js](https://github.com/cucumber/cucumber-js).

 I decided to whip up a new command line app that has some interaction.
 It has three commands:
 * add {ingredient}